 - If you have become incontinent since the onset of your back or neck pain.

-- If you have an associated fever
+- If you have a fever since the onset of your symptoms

 - If you have associated numbness or pins and needles around your anus